ConnectNowUK/docs/docs/chat/user-guide/README.md

 ### Sending text

-To send text, use the unput bar at the bottom to input your text.
+To send text, use the input bar at the bottom to input your text.
 To actually send it, you can either press enter, or the "Send" button to the right of the input field.

 ### Sending files